 The map name field in a master map specifies the full name and location of the map.
 Notice that -hosts is considered an indirect map whose mount point is /hosts.
 The -hosts map mounts all the exported file systems from a server.
-If frequent access to just a single file system is required for a server with many exports that do not use the -nohide option, it is more efficient to access that file system with a map entry that mounts just that file system.
+If frequent access to just a single file system is required for a server with many exports, it is more efficient to access that file system with a map entry that mounts just that file system.